Kaiwhakaako Taraiwa Waka

 Good demand for Class 5 truck driving instructors

-Employers of heavy truck drivers may also seek qualified driving instructors to conduct employee driving assessments and teach fuel-saving skills.
+Employers of heavy truck drivers may also use qualified driving instructors to conduct employee driving assessments and teach fuel-saving skills.

-Almost all driving instructors are self-employed.
-They can find their own clients, or be contracted to a driving school.
+Most driving instructors are self-employed.
+They may find their own clients, or be contracted to a driving school.

-The chances of securing clients when first starting out are best for driving instructors contracted to driving schools, as they get client bookings directly from the school.
-However, they must give the school a percentage of the fare for each class.
+New driving instructors contracted to driving schools may have higher chances of securing clients as they get bookings directly from the school.
+However, they must give the school a percentage of the fee for each session.

 Driving instructors need to build their brand and network to increase their client base.